 How can one speak the love that suddenly engulfs the heart for progenitors long deceased?
 We know there is no death.
 There is no death as the world understands death.
 Our ancestors live on.
 We shall meet.

-But this much we can explain: we descend into a large round basin of water and are immersed for another in the name of Jesus Christ.
-We then sit by the font; or, after changing into dry clothing, sit in a nearby room, where two bearers of the Melchizedek Priesthood place their hands on our heads and in the name of Jesus Christ confirm us, for another, members of The Church of Jesus Christ of Latter-day Saints and bestow the gift of the Holy Ghost.
+But this much we can explain: we descend into a large round basin of water and are immersed for another in the name of Jesus Christ (see 3 Nephi 11:23, 27).
+After changing into dry clothing, we enter a nearby room, where two bearers of the Melchizedek Priesthood place their hands on our heads and in the name of Jesus Christ confirm us, for another, members of The Church of Jesus Christ of Latter-day Saints and bestow the gift of the Holy Ghost.
 Taken together, immersion and confirmation make up one act of baptism, the legal gateway into the Kingdom of God.
 Even Jesus Christ received the ordinance of baptism; the Holy Ghost descended like a dove.